 All my life, I’ve been a perfectionist.
 Give me a task and I’ll want to do it, not just well, but perfectly.
 I’ve always wanted to be top of the class.
 I’ve wanted to have the gold star.
 I’ve wanted to be the one who wins.
 And then I became a teacher.
 It started off well enough.
 In my NQT year, my university supervisor commented on how immaculately I had arranged my evidence folders.
 Perfectly labelled, perfectly filed, perfectly annotated.
 Colleagues were shown examples of my exemplary marking.
 I was asked to lead a CPD session on inspiring lower ability … Continue reading When Is Good Enough, Good Enough?

 I remember my first ‘outstanding’ observation – An English Language A-Level lesson with a class of eleven students.
-I recall the self-doubt that told me my lesson was poorly planned and headed for a disaster before I walked through the door.
-What makes teachers question their ability to do the job they’re trained to do?
-The First ‘Outstanding’ The lesson started out with a couple of latecomers, more absentees than I’d have wanted and the invasion of a particularly large spider from the ceiling five minutes in.
-I was polite but firm with the latecomers, didn’t waste time getting the … Continue reading Impostor Syndrome: Why Do Teachers Second-Guess Themselves?
+I recall the self-doubt and the onset of impostor syndrome that told me my lesson was poorly planned and headed for a … Continue reading Impostor Syndrome: Why Do Teachers Second-Guess Themselves?